dygte/dygte/README.md

 Welcome to my silly little profile!

-I'm dygte and i'm currently learning C# from Unity and also kinda doing some things with HaxeFlixel.
+My username's dygte and i'm currently learning C# from Unity and also kinda doing some things with HaxeFlixel.
 *cough*.. friday night funkin. *cough*..

 HaxeFlixel is a really interesting game engine to me cause apparently there doesn't seem